SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-2-0.md

 ### Step 2: Configuring OCC credentials

-FSA Spartacus uses OCC REST API calls to get information from and make changes to the backend.
-To do this, the backend must be configured with certain credentials.
+FSA Spartacus uses OCC REST API calls to get information from and make changes to the back end.
+To do this, the back end must be configured with certain credentials.

 1. Open the Hybris Administration Console for your local SAP Commerce Cloud in a web browser at the following address: [https://localhost:9002](https://localhost:9002).
 2. Navigate to the **Console** tab, then click **Impex Import**.
 3. Copy the following code into the **Import content** field.